-I am an assistant professor of economics at the Kenneth C. Griffin Department of Economics, University of Chicago.
+I am an associate professor of economics with tenure at the Kenneth C. Griffin Department of Economics, University of Chicago.

 My research areas are empirical public finance and labor economics, with a focus on the effects of social insurance and public assistance programs and their interaction with labor markets.

 Name pronunciation: MAH-nuh-see desh-PAHN-day

 Email: mdeshpande [at] uchicago.edu

 University of Chicago

 "The (Lack of) Anticipatory Effects of the Social Safety Net on Human Capital Investment" (with Rebecca Dizon-Ross)

 [December 2022, Conditionally Accepted at American Economic Review]